VanQuishi/hangman-game/README.md

-This porject implements the game "hangman" using Ruby
+This project implements the game "hangman" using Ruby

 This is an ongoing project...